TheArKaID/inven-bs/README.md

 # Inven BS

-Aplikasi inventaris barang sekolah menggunakan Framework Laravel 7
+Aplikasi inventaris barang sekolah menggunakan Framework Laravel 7.

+(Cloned from [mrizkimaulidan/inven-bs](https://github.com/mrizkimaulidan/inven-bs) with some modifications based on my requirement, please refer there for official update and the newest change)

 ### Prasyarat